Frequently Asked Questions

 Do you travel for weddings and portrait sessions?

 My team and I capture weddings in the finest destinations worldwide.
 I am available for Midwest (Illinois, Wisconsin, Indiana, Michigan, Ohio, Iowa) events with applicable mileage fees 90 miles beyond my studio.
 Domestic and International travel affords airfare, ground transportation and lodging in addition to location fees and/or resort surcharges.
-Though I am a Chicago wedding photographer based in Illinois, I frequently capture weddings throughout Florida in Miami, Miami Beach, Coral Gables, Coconut Grove, Doral, Bal Harbour, Sunny Isles Beach, Tampa, St. Petersburg, West Palm Beach, Orlando, Miramar, Sarasota, Clearwater, Key Biscayne, Dover, Boynton Beach, Odessa, Clearwater, Boca Raton, Islamorada, Key Largo and Key West.
+Though I am a Chicago wedding photographer based in Illinois, I also frequently find myself capturing weddings throughout South Florida in Miami, Miami Beach, Coral Gables, Coconut Grove, Doral, Bal Harbour, Sunny Isles Beach, Tampa, St. Petersburg, West Palm Beach, Orlando, Miramar, Sarasota, Clearwater, Key Biscayne, Dover, Boynton Beach, Odessa, Clearwater, Boca Raton, Islamorada, Key Largo and Key West.

 What are your Travel Expenses?